 Alcohol can have a multitude of different effects upon an individual’s body and brain depending on a few different factors.
 Alcohol’s effects tend to be almost immediate upon a person.
 This is due to the fact that unlike other consumed things like food, alcohol requires no digestion.
 The impairment and effects experienced by a person from alcohol depend highly upon the amount of alcohol that is in their blood, called Blood Alcohol Content or BAC.
 There are different stages of alcohol intoxication which we will discuss here.

 As an individual consumes higher amounts of alcohol their BAC increases, which leads to several different stages of alcohol intoxication.
 There are six of these stages that a person progresses through as they continue to consume alcohol.
 As a person drinks more and progresses through these stages, the effects experienced from alcohol become much more severe and dangerous.
-These stages and their included phenomena are below:
+These stages of alcohol intoxication and their included phenomena are below.

 As stated previously, Blood Alcohol Content or BAC is the amount of alcohol that is in the individual’s blood.
 It is codified essentially as a numerical percentage of ethanol that is in the blood.
 It allows for a specific numeric measurement of the alcohol that is currently in the body.
 These numbers can be used for many different purposes, such as medical reasons or for authorities as far as legal driving limits.
 For instance, it is illegal to drive in all states with a BAC of over .08, which is regardless of whether you feel “drunk” or not.